getsentry/sentry-cli/docs/send-event.rst

 -------------------

-You can also pass a logfile to the ``send-event`` command which will be parsed and send along as breadcrumbs.
+You can also pass a logfile to the ``send-event`` command which will be parsed and sent along as breadcrumbs.
 The last 100 items will be sent:

     $ sentry-cli send-event -m "task failed" --logfile error.log